long

 Most flights to the city of La Paz originate in Bogotá Colombia.
 There are no direct flights from the US or Europe that we know of to La Paz.
 In previous years we booked flights whose destination was La Paz.
 These flights had several stops and took between 18 – 25 hours.
 All stop in Bogota and transfer to a La Paz flight for the final leg.
 From Bogota there is a 3-hour flight to La Paz.
 Cost is $350.00.
 You can fly from a major US airport directly to Bogota.
 A round trip flight from LAX, Dallas or Houston takes 5 -6 hours.
 Currently economy fare runs about $500.00 round trip on Avianca.

 There are shuttle flights to Uyuni from La Paz.
-Each has stops in Cochabamba.
+Flight time is 45 minutes, cost is $136.00 round trip.
 There are no rental car agencies in Uyuni.
 Previously we hired local tour guides or rented their vehicles.
 These were old beat-up vehicles, some marginally safe to drive.
 Cost was about $150.00 a day.
 You can drive from La Paz to Uyuni, a 6-hour drive.
 There is a new modern highway going to Uyuni.
 You can rent a 5 passenger 4X4 SUV in La Paz for about $550.00 a week or a 5 passenger 4X4 pickup for $880.00.
-This is what I would recommend.

 You can also fly to Santa Cruz and from Santa Cruz to Cochabamba and finally Uyuni.
 Total travel time can range from 18 to 35 hours.
 If you have someone there that has rented a vehicle in La Paz they can pick you up at the airport.
 There are taxis at the airport, or you can hire a local tour guide to drive you.